• Menu

 • Dunkirk (Hauts-de-France)

-Choosing the right French ferry port for your arrival is arguably more important than your British departure port, as you’ll want to save time getting to your campsite, gite or hotel.
+Choosing the right French ferry port for your arrival is arguably more important than your British departure port.
+You’ll either be choosing somewhere that gets you to your campsite, gite or hotel the quickest, or you’ll be strategically selecting a port that enables you to stop somewhere nice en-route for an overnight stay.

-What each French ferry port is closest to
+What each French ferry port is best for?

 • Caen/Cherbourg – best for: Bayeux and the Bayeux Tapestry, D-day beaches & tours, driving time to Paris approx 3hrs (Caen) or 4 hrs (Cherbourg).